13bzhang/nightingale_rose/libretto/scene_3.md

 the boundless dark?

-## The Nightingale's Song
+## The Nightingale's Aria

 **Nightingale:**

 Morning air is sweetest

-When light unveils the mist
+When light denudes the mist

-O'er gleamed fields of wheat
+o'er gleamed fields of wheat

-Then streams through windows
+then streams through windows

-To warm the cheeks of babes.
+to warm the cheeks of babes.

 Still, I ask, is morning

-Sweeter than lips meeting?
+sweeter than lips meeting?

 Ha, what does a bird know!